 We saw these great passing and catching warm-up drills at summer camp for one of the top DI teams.
-With these you can work on multiple skills at once to get your team through line drills in less time at practice!
+Practice multiple skills at once to get your team through line drills in less time!

-Run these Extra Pass drills in lines of Midfielders, Attack and Defenders, or work in small groups to get each player more reps, more muscle memory, and more conditioning.
+Run these Extra Pass drills in lines of Midfielders, Attack and Defenders, or work in groups of 3 or 5 to get each player more reps, more muscle memory, and more conditioning.

 Do twice as much work in the same amount of time by giving your players an extra throw and an extra catch.
 Practice on-the-run "Over-the-Shoulder" passes and catches.
-Teach your players to break down field for the ball, and to look up and move it quickly once they catch it.
+Teach your players to break down field for the ball, look up, and move it quickly once they catch it.

 Here's THE DRILL:

 Figure 1.)
-Put your players in groups of 3 spaced out in a line 30-40 yards apart.
-The guy in the middle of the line will start with the ball.
+Put your players in groups of 3 or 5, spaced out in a line 30-40 yards apart.
+Start the player in the middle with the ball.

-Blue 1 runs toward Blue 2 and throws a pass.
-Blue 2 comes out from his cone to catch the pass and throws it right back to Blue 1.
-Your players should be moving.
+Blue 1 will run toward Blue 2 and throws a pass.
+Blue 2 should come out from his cone to catch the pass back to his shoulder and throw it right back to Blue 1.
+Attack the ball in the air.
 Don't wait for it!